 Bard made this dish with lemon sorbet.
 My small local grocery store didn’t have any.
-They did however, have Haagen-Dazs Limoncello Gelato.
-I promise you, Haagen-Dazs are NOT sponsoring me – though I really wish they would.
+They did, however, have Haagen-Dazs Limoncello Gelato.
+I promise you, Haagen-Dazs is NOT sponsoring me – though I really wish they would.

 If you’re a purist (I am only an occasional purist) make your own lemon sorbet or lemon gelato or even lemon ice cream.
 If you’re in a hurry and have to tend the garden, mow the lawn, go to work, attend your daughter’s triathlon, and pack for a trip – use any good quality sorbet or gelato.

 Make this dessert.
 Really.
 Serve it to friends.
 Everyone will swoon.

 - 1 – 5oo ml. container of lemon sorbet or lemon gelato